Mohitur669/Java/README.md

-# Java Programming
+# Programming in Java

-Hi, I am Mohd Mohitur Rahaman, student of MCA at Kalinga Institute of Industrial Technology (KIIT).
+Hi, I am Mohd Mohitur Rahaman, a 1st year student of MCA Department at Kalinga Institute of Industrial Technology (KIIT).
 I have started to learn Java since last month (27th June,22).
 So, I created this repo to share what I learned and also to provide some solutions for popular problems along my  learning journey.
 If you want to contribute or can optimize any code further, then please create a pull request.

 ## Authors